 - Prerequisite: EB/ES/GE 351 Introduction to Geospatial Analysis or consent of instructor.

 - Credit Hours: 3.

 - Textbook: Small-format aerial photography: Principles, techniques, and geoscience applications (Aber, Marzolff and Ries 2010).
 Available online for new copies about $80.

 - Idrisi is the most widely licensed raster-based GIS and image-processing software in the world.
 It combines ease of use and low cost with surprisingly powerful analytical capabilities.

 - For additional image processing of our airphotos, Adobe Photoshop is the standard software.
 However, other freeware is available with surprising capabilities.
-Your instructor recommends the following.
+Your instructor recommends Virtual Studio from OptikVerve Labs.

-This course will be taught during the summer session in June and early July 2012.
+This course will be taught during the fall semester 2016, August through December.
 Regular (on-campus) students should enroll through normal procedures for ES 555.
 The course is also available for distance learning from Emporia State University.
 Off-campus students should enroll through Distance Education.
 ES 555 ZA is for undergraduate students; ES 555 XA is graduate credit.
 In order to receive university credit, students must be officially enrolled and must be in contact with the instructor for course materials and directions.

 This course is offered by the Earth Science department for the use and benefit of students enrolled at Emporia State Univeristy.
 All course curriculum © by the author.
 Please send your comments to the course instructor, J.S.
 Aber, e-mail: email@example.com.